HACManchester/membership-system/docs/glossary.md

 # Glossary

 Domain terms as used in this codebase.
-Several are confusable — the *Induction* entity alone has three meanings in casual speech.
+Several are confusable — "induction" alone has three meanings in casual speech.
+The training-record entity was historically named `Induction` for this reason; it is now `TrainingRecord` (the DB table is still `inductions`).
 When writing code or docs, prefer the precise terms below.

 ## Membership & lifecycle